 Teaching:

+When I was fifteen, I fell in love with a book– “On the Origin of Species by Means of Natural Selection” by Charles Darwin.
+Since then, biology, more specifically, ‘ecology and evolution’ has been a passion.
+More recently, while pursuing a Master of Science degree (why I spent years chasing after bighorn sheep) at the University of Calgary, I worked as a Teaching Assistant (TA).
+This ignited a second passion–teaching and learning.
+Now, I aim to merge these two passions together by working as a Tutor in Biology and Academic Writing for university students.

+Working as a TA (and, currently, as a Writing Tutor) I give students feedback on their assignments and writing.
+This feedback helps improve their critical thinking and writing.
+I know that most students are keen to improve because I have worked with them.
+Each semester, I kept track of student grades … and by the end of the semester, student assignment quality improved, on average, by 15-25%!
+Their assignments improved by, at least, an entire letter-grade!
+Just based on my feedback and their hard work!

+This is why I enjoy teaching – it’s not just about me, it’s not just about you.
+It’s about the both of us, working collaboratively for your success.

+It’s the same reason, I enjoy reviewing and editing documents for others (peers and colleagues).
+I enjoy working behind the scenes to help other people succeed.
+This means my success depends on your success.
+If you want to work collaboratively, I’d love to hear from you! :D

 Personal stories:

-Aim
+1st post: background and aim: Tags: Personal ruminations; Ecology and Evolution; Higher Education

-Hi, welcome!
-This post elaborates on my motivations and provides background information about each of the three sections.
-As you could see in the ‘musings’ title header on the main page, this section is divided into three categories—ecology and evolution, higher education and personal ruminations.
+Welcome!
+This post provides some background information and elaborates on my motivations .
+As you could see under the ‘musings’ header on the main page, this blog is divided (or, will be when I add more posts to it) into three categories—ecology and evolution, higher education and personal ruminations.

-Each new piece of writing (article) that I upload will fall under, at least, one of these categories.
+Each new piece of writing (post) that I upload will fall under, at least, one of these three categories.
 For example, I am a recent MSc graduate specializing in Ecology.
 When I talk about my research, it may fall under ‘ecology and evolution’ and ‘personal ruminations’.
-Furthermore, I also worked as a teaching assistant and so, if I reflect on my experiences as a TA, the article may fall under ‘higher education’ and ‘personal ruminations’.
-But, if I post an article about my experiences in Nepal, Thailand, Switzerland, Canada, then, well, that will be personal and fall under ‘personal ruminations’.
+In graduate school, I also worked as a teaching assistant and so, if I reflect on my experiences as a TA, the article may fall under ‘higher education’ and ‘personal ruminations’.
+But, if I post an article about my experiences living in Nepal, Thailand, Canada or any of the other countries that I’ve lived in or visited, then, those will be personal and fall under ‘personal ruminations’.

-Ok, but what sort of articles will I be writing in each of these categories and what will my tone be?
-Good question, Idhi!

-For both, ecology and evolution, and higher education, I will summarise an article and reflect on it.
-My aim is to be scientific and academic.
-As a result, I will use a formal and professional tone in these articles.
-However, be warned that my area of interest, specifically within ‘ecology and evolution’ is animal behavior, so most articles will probably be about that, rather than, a much more fashionable topic of climate change (I have to actively stop myself from going on a rant about this).
+For the ‘ecology and evolution’ and ‘higher education’ categories, I will summarise a journal article and reflect on it.
+I will be using a formal and professional tone in these articles.

-For articles under ‘personal ruminations’, my aim is to share my experiences and reflect on it.
+Posts under ‘personal ruminations’ will be reflections on my experiences.
 These articles will be more friendly, and so I will use a casual tone.
 I don’t know whether I will be consistent in writing about and sharing my experiences.
-I don’t think it would be the most fascinating thing to read… even if I can, easily, fill pages with my thoughts (no one has accused me of not talking enough *grin*), but it might even be cathartic.
-We’ll see.
+I don’t think it is the most fascinating thing to read… even if I can, easily, fill pages with my thoughts (no one has accused me of not talking enough *grin*).
+But, as with life, we’ll see what happens.